 The effects of death wobble are easy to detect, however, it is a bit challenging to find the reason behind it.
 One of the major causes of an extreme death wobble is damaged or loose parts connected throughout the entire steering and suspension system.
 Even one damaged or faulty part also has the ability to wobble the entire vehicle.
 If you witness such a problem, you can refer to the car repair centre to get it fixed on time.

 Fixing The Death Wobble

 The death wobble occurs due to faulty steering or suspension components.
 You can experience death wobble while driving on the road.
-However, you need to get under your jeep to see if there is any broken or bent part in the vehicle.
+However, you need to get under your jeep to see if there are any broken or bent parts in the vehicle.
 Then take a look at the other suspension components to figure out the major cause of the death wobble.

 Front Track Bar

 Before anything else, you need to keep an eye on the front track bar.
 Any damage in the part can cause maximum damage.
 With the help of a torque wrench, ensure that every bolt is at 125 lbs/ft.